-It is further expected that each teacher shall attend three (3) specified meetings per year, if planned by the school, to meet parents during the evening.
+It is further expected that each teacher shall attend three (3) specified meetings per year, if planned by the school during the evening.
+At the secondary level, options for fulfilling this shall be developed collaboratively by the administration and the Building Faculty Committee.
 In the event a teacher shall be required to report for duty on weekends or holidays, compensatory time will be provided.

-- 3. Formal reporting conferences that are held with parents during evening hours are in addition to the evening meetings outlined in subsection 2, above and arranged with compensatory time off for the teacher during the day. - 4.
+- 3. Formal reporting conferences shall occur three times per building per year.
+Each shall be for a three hour block of time.
+These evening hours shall be in addition to three specified evening commitments as outlined in subsection 2 above. - 4.
 Teacher participation in a moderate number of school-sponsored extra-curricular activities is a responsibility which may rightfully be asked of teachers on a shared and equitable basis. - 5.
-In order to meet state requirements all students will receive 1098 hours of instruction.
+In order to meet state requirements all students will receive 1098 hours of instruction. - 6.
+Each K-3 elementary classroom teacher shall be provided a total of two (2) assessment days per school year for the purpose of administering and scoring District-prescribed assessments.
+Each elementary teacher of the 4th and 5th grades will be provided one (1) assessment day per school year.
+The scheduling of such days shall be approved in advance by the teacher's building administrator.